davidlday/uebersicht-theming/README.md

 The [Übersicht Style Documentation](https://github.com/felixhageloh/uebersicht#style) shows how to implement a style using a string directly in the widget's script (```<widget-name>.coffee``` in our example).
 However, this means anytime someone wants to alter the style, they have to do so in the main script.
 If you update and make a new release, you're going to obliterate their custom style.

 Instead, we'll leverage CSS's [@import](https://www.w3.org/TR/css3-cascade/#at-ruledef-import) feature.
+Unfortunately, this only works using CSS files, so if you're using Stylus be sure to generate and check in the CSS files.

 In your widget's script file, ensure the Übersicht settings **come last**.
 One of them will implement the import statement, as such:

 ```coffee
 #############################